surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/shell/using-aliases.md

 In addition to parameter aliases, PowerShell lets you specify the parameter name using the fewest characters needed to uniquely identify the parameter.
 For example, the `Get-ChildItem` cmdlet has the **Recurse** and **ReadOnly** parameters.
-To uniquely identify the **Recurse** parameter you only need to provide `-rec`.
-If you combine that with the command alias, `Get-ChildItem -Recurse` can be shortened to `dir -rec`.
+To uniquely identify the **Recurse** parameter you only need to provide `-Rec`.
+If you combine that with the command alias, `Get-ChildItem -Recurse` can be shortened to `dir -Rec`.

 ## Don't use aliases in scripts